Offer callbacks

 ParameterTypeDescription

-[%BAN_REASON%]StringReturns the reason for a user ban.
+[%BAN:REASON%]StringReturns the reason for a user ban.

-[%BAN_STATE%]StringReturns ACTIVE or BANNED.
+[%BAN:STATUS%]StringReturns ACTIVE or BANNED.

-This will ban the user from all games and offers and only games and offers.
+This will ban the user from all games and offers, and only games and offers.
 They will still be able to complete surveys and upload receipts.

 In-App purchases